kitsplit/handbook/Hiring Documents/Handbook Introduction.md

 Each employee is responsible for reading, understanding, and complying with this handbook.
 Our goal is to provide you with a work environment that is constructive and supports both personal and professional growth.

-As a small company, we anticipate changes will be made to this handbook in the future and reserve the right to amend, revise and/or withdraw the provisions set forth in the handbook.
+As a small and relatively young company, we anticipate changes will be made to this handbook in the future and reserve the right to amend, revise and/or withdraw the provisions set forth in the handbook at any time.

 ```